 Martin Aston, Senior Manager at Airbus, which is sharing engineering data on its aeroplane concepts with supply-chain partners to improve the efficiency of its product design process, said: “Although the financial return on investment of the APROCONE (data sharing) project is still being analysed, some processes that used to take several weeks can now be done in a number of hours.”

 Currently, development costs of aircraft can run into billions of pounds.
 This represents a series of costs related to the marketing, design and engineering effort that goes into a new product.
 For aircraft, the design and engineering costs are significant, as they involve the creation of new engineering techniques and technologies for materials, parts and product assembly.
-The reduction in time taken for some processes in the APROCONE project could mean huge cost savings for aircraft manufacturers, their suppliers, the airlines that buy them and end users.
+The reduction in time taken for some processes in the APROCONE project could mean huge cost savings for aircraft manufacturers, their suppliers, the airlines that buy them and end-users.

 The ODI has developed tools to help private sector companies share data to unlock innovation and create value for their businesses.
-The ODI also provides training, consultancy and thought leadership to companies seeking to benefit from increasing access to data.
+The ODI also provides training, consultancy and thought leadership to companies seeking to benefit from increased access to data.

 Seven reasons why businesses should be sharing data